patrontech/pm-api-docs.github.io/public-event-list.md

 ### Overview
 First, you should review our [Glossary](glossary.md) so that the terminology used below is clear.

-The Public Event List endpoint provides a machine-readable (JSON) version of the PatronTicket ticketing site used by patrons to purchase tickets.
+The Public Event List endpoint provides a machine-readable (JSON) version of your PatronManager Public Ticketing Site.
 The same logic used to display and hide various entities on the ticketing site is used when generating the payload returned by the endpoint.

 ### URL
-Every PatronManager organization has its own unique domain (ex. https://sillytickets.secure.force.com/ticket).
+Every PatronManager organization has its own unique domain (ex. https://sillytickets.my.salesforce-sites.com/ticket).
 The Public Event List resource is located at 'PatronTicket__PublicApiEventList'.
-For example: https://sillytickets.secure.force.com/ticket/PatronTicket__PublicApiEventList)
+For example: https://sillytickets.my.salesforce-sites.com/ticket/PatronTicket__PublicApiEventList)

 The only valid HTTP method is GET.